jeangolay/IDmining/README.md

 # IDmining
-Contains techniques for mining large high-dimensional data sets by using the concept of Intrinsic Dimension (ID).
+Contains techniques for mining large and high-dimensional data sets by using the concept of Intrinsic Dimension (ID).

 Version: 1.0.4 (available on the CRAN repository)